-(il yes, please provide details) report will require resources from SMT, Finance, HR and other key staff across the College.
+Resource implications Yes/ No (If yes, please provide details) Implementation of the control weaknesses outlined in the report will require resources from SMT, Finance, HR and other key staff across the College.
 Risk implications Yes/ No (If yes, please provide details) There is a key risk over the reputation of the College as a result of this report.
 Mitigation - SMT have prioritised the implementation of the actions to be addressed within this report.
 Stakeholder management will be undertaken to ensure the messages contained within the report are managed effectively.
 There is a risk that the implementation plans to address the control weaknesses are delayed.
 Mitigation -SMT have prioritised the implementation of actions to address these weaknesses.
 Agreement on timeline of other deadlines can be amended as required.
-Link with strategy Please highlight how the paper Provide a summary of the how the paper links to key College priorities and what they are links to the Strategic Plan, or assist with: This project supports the delivery of the strategic aim Financial sustainability Compliance National Student Survey partnership services risk management other activity [e.g. new opportunity] - please provide further information This paper assists with risk management, compliance with legal duties and with the Code of Good College Governance.
+Link with strategy Please highlight how the paper Provide a summary of the how the paper links to key College priorities and what they are links to the Strategic Plan, or assist with: This project supports the delivery of the strategic aim Financial sustainability Compliance Tinancial Sustainability National Student Survey partnership services risk management other activity [e.g. new opportunity] - please provide further information This paper assists with risk management, compliance with legal duties and with the Code of Good College Governance.
 Equality and diversity Click or tap here to enter text.
-Yes/ No If yes, please give details: Island communities Yes/ No

-If yes, please give details:
+Yes/ No If yes, please give details: Island communities Yes/ No Does this activity/ proposal have an effect on an island If yes, please give details: